sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

 ### Configure an MCP Client to Connect to the MCP Server

+With Cline configured, you now need to register the MDK MCP server so the AI agent can access MDK-specific tools.
 If you are using a different agent, the setup will look very similar and follows the same MCP concepts.

-1. Open the **Cline** extension.
-Below the prompt box, choose **Manage MCP Servers**.
+1. Open the **Cline** panel and click **Manage MCP Servers** below the prompt box.

     ![MDK](img-2.2.png)